Lordofaliens/lordofaliens/README.md

 JS Full Stack Developer
 -----------------------

-I started programming about 4 years ago with simple JS and continued with discovering TS, Next.js, Express.js, and Nest.js.
+I started programming about 5 years ago with simple JS and continued with discovering TS, Next.js, Express.js, and Nest.js.
 As side hobbies learnt Spring Boot, .NET, and a bit of C++.
-Currently, I'm extremely excited about Web3 development and its solutions to modern problems.
+Currently, I'm open to new connections and friends, but not looking for any kind of job.
+Public repositories for fun, real work only in private)

 * 🌍  I'm based in Rotterdam
 * ✉️  You can contact me at [vladyslav.maksymiuk@gmail.com](mailto:vladyslav.maksymiuk@gmail.com)